Person trapped after crash on Galatea Rd, truck rolls near Taupō

-Emergency services are responding to multiple crashes.
+Emergency services have been to multiple crashes in the region this morning.

-A person is trapped after their car rolled on Galatea Rd between Galatea Lookout and Black Rds just before 10am.
+A person was trapped after their car rolled on Galatea Rd between Galatea Lookout and Black Rds just before 10am.

-A police spokeswoman said police, fire crews and ambulance were responding to the incident and both lanes were blocked.
+A police spokeswoman said police, fire crews and ambulance responded to the incident and both lanes were blocked.

 A St John spokeswoman said one person was taken to Whakatāne Hospital with minor injuries.

-Meanwhile, a truck has rolled on Tirohanga Rd near Taupō.
+Meanwhile, a truck rolled on Tirohanga Rd near Taupō about 10.10am just south of Tirohanga School and police, ambulance, and fire services attended the scene.

 A police spokeswoman said one person was initially trapped but was now out.

-The crash happened about 10.10am just south of Tirohanga School and police, ambulance, and fire services were on their way to the scene.
+A St John spokeswoman said the person received minor injuries but did not need to be taken to hospital.

-Police are also responding to a car off the road on State Highway 30.
+Police have also responded to a car off the road on State Highway 30.

 A police spokeswoman said the crash happened near the Rotoiti Rugby Club about 10.20am.